Is A Zucchini A Fruit or Vegetable?

 Oftentimes, people run into a few challenges when growing vine like plants and the problems are actually super easy to solve!

-This season I have done two post on my other site, Growing Real Food, on how to conquer problems that might arise when growing zucchini and squash.
+This season I have done two posts on my other site, Growing Real Food, on how to conquer problems that might arise when growing zucchini and squash.

 If you are a gardener, be sure to check these two post out.